Skip to main content

 There are ways to improve maternal health outcomes.
 Research shows that doula care can support healthier pregnancies and contribute to better outcomes for mothers and babies.
 What are some ways that states can expand doula coverage for people on Medicaid?

-These are all topics that Dr. Darrell Gray, president of Elevance Health's affiliate health plan in Maryland, and Dr. Tiffany Inglis, Carelon national medical director for maternal-child and women’s health, discussed in this recent conversation.
+These are all topics that Dr. Darrell Gray, president of Elevance Health's affiliate health plan in Maryland, and Dr. Tiffany Inglis, Carelon Health's national medical director for women’s and children's health, discussed in this recent conversation.

 Listen to find out how these two leaders are working to support healthy pregnancies and babies — and how doula service can provide much needed support to pregnant people and even bring about measurable improvements in maternal health outcomes.